 If you want to use a template, here are some resources we recommend:

-- Resume Genius Templates – Basic, Career Objective, and Advanced
+- Resume Templates from Resume Genius — Basic, Career Objective, Advanced, and more

 - Templates by Microsoft Office